dotnet/docs-maui/docs/xaml/hot-reload.md

 You can't add, remove, or rename files or NuGet packages during a XAML Hot Reload session.
 If you add or remove a file or NuGet package, rebuild and redeploy your app to continue using XAML Hot Reload.

 Disabling XAML compilation with `[XamlCompilation(XamlCompilationOptions.Skip)]` isn't supported and can cause issues with the Live Visual Tree.
+For more information about Live Visual Tree, see [Inspect the visual tree of a .NET MAUI app](~/user-interface/live-visual-tree.md).